XRPLF/xrpl-dev-portal/content/tutorials/quickstart/create-trustline-send-currency.md

 ## Send an Issued Currency Token

-To transfer an issued currency token, once you have created a TrustLine:
+To transfer an issued currency token, once you have created a trust line: